ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/1_Kamuichikap_Shirokanipe.md

 The rich of yesterday are now poor.

 On the beach, children were playing with little toy bows and arrows [1].
-“Silver drops falling, falling all around, golden drops falling,
+“Silver drops falling, falling all around, golden drops Falling, falling all around.”
-Falling all around.”
 I sang and flew over the children.
 They ran beneath me, crying out:

 "A beautiful bird!
 A god's bird!